How search works in BMC Digital Workplace

-End users see search results on tabs shown in the following image.
+- End users see search results on the tabs shown in the following image.
 The Top Hits tab displays the result highlights.
-To see the results pertaining to the particular category, end users can click on each tab.
+To see the results pertaining to the particular category, end users can click on each of the tabs.

-You can limit the number of results per tab and also disable the parallel search of requests and approvals.
+You can limit the number of results per tab.
 See Configuring search results.

-To disable the Assets tab, the BMC Digital Workplace administrator must disable the Locations feature in the BMC Digital Workplace Admin console.
+To disable the Assets tab, the BMC Helix Digital Workplace administrator must disable the Locations feature in the BMC Helix Digital Workplace Admin console.

 - Search results are sorted based on their relevance to the search query—from the most relevant on top, down to the least relevant.
 Results that have the same relevance are sorted alphabetically.

 - If no search results are found, the application displays "No results found," and the filter menu is hidden.

 - For SRDs from Remedy Service Request Management, search results are displayed in the following order: